moodle-an-hochschulen/moodle-local_staticpage/README.md

 Changes
 -------

+* 2016-01-12 - Re-add the list of available static pages
 * 2016-01-11 - Improve README
 * 2016-07-21 - Move the plugin's settings page to Site Administration -> Static Pages because this is where it logically belongs to
 * 2016-07-19 - Check compatibility for Moodle 3.1, no functionality change